Celebrate London's architectural wonders as Open House London throws open the doors to hundreds of buildings and spaces in and around the capital.

-Popular attractions this year include 10 Downing Street, EDF Energy London Eye, Gray’s Inn and the Antony Gormley Room at the Beaumont Hotel, all of which require entry via a ticket ballot open until 7 September.
-Three events are also part of the ballot: Open Debate, Green Debate and Arriva Mystery Tour.
+Popular attractions this year include 10 Downing Street, the London Eye, Gray’s Inn and the Antony Gormley Room at the Beaumont Hotel, all of which required entry via a ticket ballot that closed on 7 September.
+Three events were also balloted: Open Debate, Green Debate and Arriva Mystery Tour.

-Other highlights include the glass-clad City Hall (the offices for the Mayor of London), the majestic Mansion House and City financial hub, the Bank of England.
-For something more unusual, visit Nick Baker's eco home 25C Montpellier Road, or Ott's Yard, a series of repurposed sheds and a converted workhouse laundry.
+If you've missed out on the ballot there are many other highlights, including the glass-clad City Hall (the offices for the Mayor of London), the majestic Mansion House and City financial hub and the Bank of England.
+For something more unusual visit Nick Baker's eco home 25C Montpellier Road, or Ott's Yard, a series of repurposed sheds and a converted workhouse laundry.